Weak convergence of the localized disturbance flow to the coalescing Brownian flow: Appendix

-\begin{itemize} \item[]whenever $s,t\in\Q\cap(-n,n)$ with $0<t-s<\d$ and $(s,t]\cap\{u_1,\dots,u_m\}=\es$. \end{itemize} Note that the inequalities between functions required in (\ref{ZFLOW}) hold whenever the same inequalities hold between their restrictions to $\Q$, by left and right continuity.
-Note also that condition (\ref{ZCADLAG}) is equivalent to the following condition involving quantifiers only over countable sets: \begin{itemize} \item[]for all rationals $\ve>0$ and all $n\in\N$, there exist a rational $\d>0$ and an $m\in\Z^+$ such that, for all rationals $\eta>0$, there exist rationals $s_1,t_1,\dots,s_m,t_m\in(-n,n)$, with $s_i<t_i$ for all $i$ and with $\sum_{i=1}^m(t_i-s_i)<\eta$, such that \end{itemize}
+Note that the inequalities between functions required in (\ref{ZFLOW}) hold whenever the same inequalities hold between their restrictions to $\Q$, by left and\vadjust{\goodbreak} right continuity.
+Note also that condition (\ref{ZCADLAG}) is equivalent to the following condition involving quantifiers only over countable sets: \begin{itemize} \item[]for all rationals $\ve>0$ and all $n\in\N$, there exist a rational ${\delta}>0$ and an $m\in\Z^+$ such that, for all rationals $\eta>0$, there exist rationals $s_1,t_1,\ldots,s_m,t_m\in(-n,n)$, with $s_i<t_i$ for all $i$ and with $\sum_{i=1}^m(t_i-s_i)<\eta$, such that